-All of your staffers should understand their fundamental responsibilities.
-Ideally they should be able to sum up their role in one sentence, as in the example below.
-They should also understand the specific pieces of what they’re responsible for (the “what”), as well as the ways you expect them to approach the work (the “how”).
+All of your staff should understand their fundamental responsibilities.
+Ideally, they should be able to sum up their role in one sentence, as in the example below.
+They should also understand the specific pieces of what they’re responsible for and the ways you expect them to approach the work.

 Sample Executive Assistant Role Expectations

-Overall: You’re the CEO of making sure everything runs smoothly!
+Overall: I’m the CEO of making sure everything runs smoothly!

 Administration/Operations: office space is functional and everyone has what they need to do their jobs well

-- Ensure we have appropriate space, layout, furniture, supplies do best work
+- Ensure we have appropriate space, layout, furniture, supplies do our best work

 - Ensure all systems are working effectively (phones, internet, mail, etc.)

 - Support additional administrative needs of office (faxing, mailing, PDFs, etc.)

 Calendar and Internal Meetings: manage calendars and implement internal meeting structure